grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 ### api block

 The `api` block configures authentication with the Datadog API.
 This is required to send telemetry to Datadog.
-If the `api` block isn't provided, telemetry cannot be sent to Datadog.
+If you do not provide the `api` block, you can't send telemetry to Datadog.

 The following arguments are supported: